 Registering and Paying for School with Tuition Assistance

 Q: Do I have to take all my pre-requisite classes at one college?

 A: No, pre-requisite courses are generally transferable between schools and can usually be taken at multiple places if that is more convenient for you.
-However, always check with your desired degree program’s academic advisor to make sure.
-Your Career and Education Navigator may be able to advise you as well.
+However, always check with your desired degree program’s academic adviser to make sure.
+Your Regional Education Navigator may be able to advise you as well.